Water supply and sanitation in Yemen

-Water supply and sanitation in Yemen is characterized by many challenges as well as some achievements.
+Water supply and sanitation in Yemen are characterized by multiple challenges as well as some achievements.
 A key challenge is severe water scarcity, especially in the Highlands, prompting The Times of London to write "Yemen could become the first nation to run out of water".
-A second key challenge is a high level of poverty, making it very difficult to recover the costs of service provision.
-Access to water supply sanitation in Yemen is as low or even lower than that in many sub-Saharan African countries.
+A second major obstacle is a high level of poverty, making it very difficult to recover the costs of service provision and infrastructure maintenance.
+Access to baseline water supply and sanitation in Yemen is as low as, or even lower than that in many sub-Saharan African countries.
 Yemen is both the poorest country and the most water-scarce country in the Arab world.
-Third, the capacity of sector institutions to plan, build, operate and maintain infrastructure remains limited.
-Last but not least the security situation makes it even more difficult to improve or even maintain existing levels of service.
+Third, the capacity of sector institutions to plan, build, operate and maintain infrastructure is severely limited.
+Finally, the ongoing conflicts and instability make it even harder to improve or even maintain existing levels of service.

-The average Yemeni has access to only 140 cubic meters of water per year (101 gallons per day) for all uses, while the Middle Eastern average is 1,000 m^{3}/yr, and the internationally defined threshold for water stress is 1,700 cubic meters per year.
-Yemen's groundwater is the main source of water in the country but the water tables have dropped severely leaving the country without a viable source of water.
-For example, in Sana'a, the water table was 30 meters below surface in the 1970s but had dropped to 1200 meters below surface by 2012 in some areas.
-The groundwater has not been regulated by Yemen's governments.
-Even before the revolution, Yemen's water situation had been described as increasingly dire by experts who worried that Yemen would be the "first country to run out of water".
-Agriculture in Yemen takes up about 90% of water in Yemen even though it only generates 6% of GDP; however, a large portion of Yemenis are dependent on small-scale subsistence agriculture.
-Half of agricultural water in Yemen is used to grow khat, a narcotic that most Yemenis chew.
-This means that in such a water-scarce country as Yemen, where half the population is food-insecure, 45% of the water withdrawn from the ever-depleting aquifers is used to grow a narcotic that does not feed Yemenis.
+The average Yemeni has access to only 80 to 86 cubic meters of water per year (58-62 gallons per day) for all uses, far below the internationally defined threshold for absolute water scarcity of 500 cubic meters per year, and much lower than the Middle Eastern regional average.
+Yemen's groundwater is the main source of water in the country, but the water tables have been severely depleted, leaving the country without a viable source of water.
+In the critical highland basins, including Sana'a and Taiz, the natural water tables are dropping by 1 to 8 meters each year.
+This has forced public and private well-drilling to reach deep fossil aquifers at excavation depths exceeding 1,000 meters in some areas.
+The groundwater has not been regulated effectively by Yemen's governments.
+Even before the conflicts, Yemen's water conditions were described as increasingly dire by experts, who worried that Yemen would be the "first country to run out of water".
+Agriculture in Yemen takes up about 90% of water in Yemen even though it only generates 6% of the nation's GDP.
+However, a large portion of Yemenis are dependent on small-scale subsistence farming.
+About half of agricultural water in Yemen is used to grow khat, a psychoactive plant that most Yemenis chew.
+This means that in such a water-scarce country as Yemen, where half the population is food-insecure, 45% of the water withdrawn from the ever-depleting aquifers is used to grow a narcotic crop rather than addressing widespread food insecurity.